macmcmeans/isaacCSPRNG/README.md

 <br>&nbsp;<br>

 ## Application:
 Use this to produce high-quality random numbers, and to encipher discrete messages and streams.
 You may also create arbitrary length byte arrays and text strings of random composition.
 Note: This generator is cryptographically secure.
-If you don't need a secure generator then consider <a href="https://github.com/macmcmeans/aleaPRNG">ALEA</a> for your application, an RNG created by Johannes Baagøe having excellent statistical properties.
+If you don’t need a secure generator then consider <a href="https://github.com/macmcmeans/aleaPRNG">ALEA</a> for your application, an RNG created by Johannes Baagøe having excellent statistical properties.

 ## Dependencies: